flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 ```
 $ git checkout master
 ```
+or `git checkout main` if you have changed the default branch to `main`.

 <hr>

 ### VIII.
 A shell script
 Formalizing Lab01's work

-Recall the [final task from last week's Lab](https://github.com/flaxmans/CompBio_on_git/blob/master/Labs/Lab01/Lab01_part2.md#5--if-you-have-time-or-on-your-own-to-just-learn-more-).
+Recall the [final task from last week's Lab](https://github.com/flaxmans/CompBio_on_git/blob/main/Labs/Lab01/Lab01_part2.md#5--if-you-have-time-or-on-your-own-to-just-learn-more-).
 Note in particular the last three bullet points, which comprised a data-subsetting problem.
 The task now is to write down in a plain text file a sequence of commands that would work to accomplish the final bullet point of last week's lab.
 Before you begin, think about the task from start to finish.
 I would suggest the following as steps:
 1. make a new directory for Lab01 (where should that directory be?)
 2. copy the data file named `PredPreyData.csv` from your clone of Sam's repo into your own directory for Lab01
 3. make a plain text file in your Lab01 directory called `Lab01finalProblem.sh`.
 Note that the `.sh` file extension is used here to indicate that this will be written as a shell script, i.e., a sequence of commands that can be implemented directly by the shell (i.e., in your terminal)